 In 2019, a biotech company was able to kill or postpone all non-essential projects within 6 weeks of implementing Hoshin Kanri.

-The Catchball process done well gives those crucial mid-level managers the chance to work out how they are going to achieve set targets before they become accountable for delivering them.
+The catchball process, done well, gives those crucial mid-level managers a chance to work out how they will achieve set targets before they become accountable for delivering them.

 Battles between Sales and Implementation or between IT and Production become collaborations instead.